annaturupi/Assignments-2018/Lab04.md

 You can also type in the command line:

 ```
 _$ source extra-files/environment.sh
 ```

-Next, create a new Python virtual environment and install the packages required to run de web app.
+Next, create a **new Python virtual environment** specially for this web app and install the packages required to run it. (**MS-Windows OS** user's read note at the end of this section)

 The package `boto3` is a library that hides de AWS REST API to the programmer and manages the communication between the web app and all the AWS services.
 Check [**Boto 3 Documentation**](https://boto3.readthedocs.io/en/latest/reference/services/index.html) for more details.

 Please, note the different prompt **(eb-virt)_$** vs. **_$** when you are inside and outside of the new virtual environment.